 This slow cooker chicken enchilada dip is not too spicy!
 It is perfect for all spice levels.
 I wanted to make enchiladas in a slow cooker, however, I decided to skip the tortillas and do a dip.
 I did not want the tortillas to get soggy for being in the slow cooker for that many hours!
 This slow cooker meal does have corn in it, so that is a way to get your veggies in!
-I did not flavor the rice since it would be mixed around with the other flavors in the crock pot, but if you want flavored rice, click here for the easy rice seasoning I normally use.
-Not sponsored, but I really love that rice seasoning!
-This slow cooker chicken breast recipe serves 10 people and is 530 kcal.
+I did not flavor the rice since it would be mixed around with the other flavors in the crock pot.
+This slow cooker chicken enchilada dip serves 10 people.
 You can always cut the recipe in half!

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.

 Favorite ingredient brand's for this slow cooker chicken enchilada dip recipe:

 - chicken-we have been buying from a local butcher and saving money by doing so!
 Any chicken breast works in this recipe though.

 - mozzarella and cheddar cheese-I shred mine at home because it melts better